colin-olito/SA-Hermaphrodites-wDemography/README.md

 - `inv6_Figure_Measurements.csv`: data from Lee. et al. 2017 used in this study.
 - `run-Simulations.R`: Exectuable functions to run simulations; calls functions/objects defined in `functions-MatModels.R`, `functions-Simulations.R`, and `loadData-Compadre.R`)
 - `makeFigs.R`: executable plotting functions to generate .pdf figures using simulation results.
 Calls functions defined in `functions-Figs.R`.
-- `COPYING.txt`: GNU General Public License v3.0.
+- `LICENSE.txt`: MIT license for this repository.

-## DRYAD
+### DRYAD
-In accordance with The American Naturalist's [guidelines for archiving Code with Data](http://comments.amnat.org/2021/12/guidelines-for-archiving-code-with-data.html), a copy of this repository was uploaded to Dryad at the time of manuscript acceptance [here](https://datadryad.org/stash/share/81sAuXGEg8cSh-S9VVL0PfBCsl6YLkG1OIFBCvOefac).
+A copy of this repository was uploaded to Dryad at the time of manuscript acceptance [here](https://datadryad.org/stash/share/81sAuXGEg8cSh-S9VVL0PfBCsl6YLkG1OIFBCvOefac).

 ##  Instructions to reproduce the results

-This repository provides all code necessary to (1) rerun the simulations, (2) produce figures as .pdf's, and (3) compile the LaTeX to produce the accepted manuscript, complete with embedded figures.
+This repository provides all code necessary to (1) rerun the simulations and (2) produce figures as .pdf's.
 To do so, please follow these basic steps:

 1. Clone the repo using the following: `git clone https://github.com/colin-olito/SA-Hermaphrodites-wDemography`.
 Alternatively, on the project main page on GitHub, click on the green button `clone` or `download` and then click on `Download ZIP`.
 Be sure to create the output directories locally so that the simulation and figure files can be correctly saved and recalled later.
 2. Check that you have a recent version of [`R`](https://www.r-project.org/) installed.
 3. Check that the following R package dependencies are correctly installed using `install.packages()`:
 	- `Rcompadre`
-		- **NOTE:** One of the dependencies (`popdemo`) currently only works with `R` v. >= 4.1.0.
+		- **NOTE:** At the time of acceptance one of the dependencies (`popdemo`) only works with `R` v. >= 4.1.0.
 See [https://github.com/jonesor/Rcompadre](https://github.com/jonesor/Rcompadre) for more installation details.
 	- `extrafont`
 	- `plyr`
 	- `lattice`